 Joe Neel is NPR’s deputy senior supervising editor and a correspondent on the Science Desk.
-He was the moderator for the Forum’s discussions on Sports and Health, What Shapes Health, The Ebola Disaster, The Health Burden of Stress, Health Care Inequalities in America, Health in the American Workplace, and Childcare and Health in America as well as both African American and Native American Experiences with Discrimination, Health in the LBGTQ Community and The Health and Economic Concerns of Rural Americans.
+He was the moderator for the Forum’s discussions on Sports and Health, What Shapes Health, The Ebola Disaster, The Health Burden of Stress, Health Care Inequalities in America, Health in the American Workplace, Childcare and Health in America as well as both African American and Native American Experiences with Discrimination, Health in the LBGTQ Community and The Health and Economic Concerns of Rural Americans.

 As a leader of NPR’s award-winning health and science coverage, Neel focuses on stories about medical research and health-care delivery.
 Neel assigns stories to reporters and correspondents, helps them produce the stories and edits the pieces for broadcast or publication on NPR.org.
 He is a frequent guest or contributor to NPR’s programs, blogs, and podcasts.

 Currently, Neel oversees the Monday “Your Health” segment on Morning Edition.
 He supervises the NPR-Kaiser Health News-Member Station Reporting Project on Health Care in the States, which aims to strengthen and deepen local coverage of health care issues.
 Neel directs coverage of breaking news in health and science including the swine flu pandemic, medical relief efforts after the Haitian earthquake and cholera outbreaks, and health concerns after the Fukushima nuclear disaster.